btroncone/learn-rxjs/operators/error_handling/retrywhen.md

 # retryWhen
-####signature: `retryWhen(receives: notificationHandler, the: scheduler): Observable`
+####signature: `retryWhen(receives: (errors: Observable) => Observable, the: scheduler): Observable`

 ### Description

 ###### TL;DR: Retry with additional logic

 The **retryWhen** operator mirrors the output of the source except in the case of an error.
-When the error occurs the operator would pass the error onto the ```notificationHandler``` function where it would stipulate the next action.
+When an error occurs it is passed to the ```notificationHandler``` function which stipulates the next action.
 If the function emits an error or complete, the operator would so the same.
-If not, the operator would resubscribe to the source and retry.
+If not, the operator would resubscribes to the source.

 ### Examples